learnk8s/learnk8s.io/src/microsAuthentication/content.md

 As an example, imagine buying a ticket for a flight from London to New York.

-If you buy a Ticket from British Airways, you can't use the ticket to board a Virgin Atlantic flight.
+If you buy a ticket from British Airways, you can't use the ticket to board a Virgin Atlantic flight.

 Your ticket is bound to a particular audience (British Airways).